-Our application cycle runs from late winter through late summer.
+Our application cycle runs throughout the year.
 Please see below for other fellowships we expect to offer in the future.

 To be alerted to future opportunities, contact Eric Dickey to subscribe to our fellowships notification e-mail list.

 These scholarships and fellowships may be offered as funding becomes available; follow links to most recent announcements but please be aware that requirements may change:

 - Oregon Sea Grant Summer Scholars Program for Undergraduates - Program on hold for 2014.
 Please check back in early 2015.

-- Robert E. Malouf Marine Studies Scholarship - Next deadline: Spring 2013.
+- Robert E. Malouf Marine Studies Scholarship - Next deadline: Summer 2014

 - Oregon Legislative Fellowship - Next deadline: Fall 2014.